Division 296 Tax: How the $3m superannuation tax changes affect you

 Can you withdraw funds to avoid Division 296?

 While it is possible to withdraw funds to avoid Division 296 taxes, this may result in other financial liabilities, including capital gains tax or higher personal tax rates.
-If you withdraw funds prior to 30 June 2026, bringing your TSB below $3 million, you can reduce or eliminate your tax liability under Division 296.
+If you withdraw funds prior to 30 June 2027, bringing your Super balance below $3 million, you can reduce or eliminate your tax liability under Division 296.

 To do this, you must meet the conditions for Super withdrawal.
 It's crucial that you take the time to consider all of the potential impacts of any decisions you make.